 - No power as you accelerate the vehicle.

 You'll need a multimeter for the TPS diagnostic test on your Ford (Mercury) vehicle (don't have a digital multimeter?
 Need to buy one?
-Click here to see my recommendations: Buying a Digital Multimeter) and a helper to help you to perform the test steps in TEST 3.
-Other than that.. nothing else is needed.
+Click here to see my recommendations: Buying A Digital Multimeter For Automotive Diagnostic Testing) and a helper to help you to perform the test steps in TEST 3.
+Other than that, nothing else is needed.

 - Circuit labeled 1:

 - Power Circuit.
 5 Volts from the PCM.

 - Circuit labeled 3: